Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 ```

-All above credentials are injected in the release pipelne in the Azure DevOps.
+All the above credentials are injected in the release pipeline in the Azure DevOps.

-To enhance security of the application we can also use [NWebsec-Security libraries for ASP.NET Core](https://docs.nwebsec.com/en/latest/).
+To enhance the security of the application we can also use [NWebsec-Security libraries for ASP.NET Core](https://docs.nwebsec.com/en/latest/).
 These libraries work together to remove version headers, control cache headers, stop potentially dangerous redirects, and set important security headers.
 You can check how to use middleware in the "Startup.cs" file of the Web API application I developed.

 ![ContDelDep15.png](assets/ContDelDep16.PNG)

-We can check security of our ASP .NET Core Web app using [HSTS PreLoad website](https://hstspreload.org/).
+We can check the security of our ASP .NET Core Web app using [HSTS PreLoad website](https://hstspreload.org/).
 There we have to enter the domain and click the button.
-Report will be visible after few seconds.
+The report will be visible after a few seconds.

 **This is not the end!**

-We can also use live code analysis rules and code fixes addressing API design, performance, security, and best practices for C# - there is great pugin for Visual Studio called [Microsoft Code Analysis 2019](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.MicrosoftCodeAnalysis2019):
+We can also use live code analysis rules and code fixes addressing API design, performance, security, and best practices for C# - there is a great plugin for Visual Studio called [Microsoft Code Analysis 2019](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.MicrosoftCodeAnalysis2019):

 ![SecurityCodeAnalysis2.png](assets/SecurityCodeAnalysis2.PNG)

 ![SecurityCodeAnalysis.png](assets/SecurityCodeAnalysis.png)

-Of course there are a lot of different tools to apply security scanning - ath the end of this section I would like to mention two:
+Of course, there are a lot of different tools to apply security scanning - ath the end of this section I would like to mention two:

 1. [WhiteSource Bolt](https://bolt.whitesourcesoftware.com/) - free developer tool for finding and fixing open source vulnerabilities
 2. [OWASP ZAP Proxy](https://github.com/zaproxy/zaproxy) - one of the world’s most popular free security tools.
 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
-3. [Sonar Cloud](https://sonarcloud.io/) - open source platform to inspect continuously the quality of source code and detect bugs, vulnerabilities and code smells in more than 20 different languages
+3. [Sonar Cloud](https://sonarcloud.io/) - an open-source platform to inspect continuously the quality of source code and detect bugs, vulnerabilities and code smells in more than 20 different languages
 4. [SonarQube](https://www.sonarqube.org/) - automatic code review tool to detect bugs, vulnerabilities and code smells in the source code

-# Release automation with with Continuous Integration and Delivery
+# Release automation with Continuous Integration and Delivery

 We discussed application architecture and DevSecOps aspects.
-In this section I would like to discuss different ways to manage infrastructure with best DevSecOps practices.
-Once again lets look at below solution architecture diagram:
+In this section, I would like to discuss different ways to manage infrastructure with the best DevSecOps practices.
+Once again let's look at below solution architecture diagram:

 ![CleanArchitectureWithDevSecOpsArchitecture.png](assets/CleanArchitectureWithDevSecOpsArchitecture.png)

 We can see that there are many components.
-We can ask following questions:
+We can ask the following questions:

 1. Do we have to create them manually each time?
 2. What can we do if there is a failure in one of them?
 3. How to manage security?
 4. Do we have to build app packages manually each time when there is a new feature available?

 This is the case where Continous Integration and Continuous Delivery/Deployment terms are used.
-Lets discuss them first.
+Let's discuss them first.

 **Continuous Integration**

 Development practice that requires developers to integrate code into a shared repository several times a day.
 Ensure that you do not ship broken code (automatic builds)
-and applu security scan.
+and apply a security scan.

-**Continuous Delovery**
+**Continuous Delivery**

 Software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.

 **Continuous Deployment**

-The difference between Continuous Delivery and Deployment is nicely shown on below image:
+The difference between Continuous Delivery and Deployment is nicely shown on the below image:

 ![ContDelDep.png](assets/ContDelDep.png)

-In the Continuous Delivery scenario there is automatic deployment on the production environment.
+In the Continuous Delivery scenario, there is automatic deployment on the production environment.

-Lets look how it is configured in case of my project presented in this article.
+Let's look at how it is configured in case of my project presented in this article.